 In India, there are bikes, and then there is the Bullet.
 There are bikers bound to their rides by reason, and there are the ‘Bulleteers’ bound to their ‘bulls’ by emotion.
 I belong to the latter category.
 I own a Bullet.

-I have had to push the damn bike to the nearest petrol station under searing heat many a times.
-And of course, I have got stuck in traffic many a times due to the engine overheating.
-But I still love my Bullet, and believe this is my bike for life.
+I have had to push the damn bike to the nearest petrol station under searing heat many a time.
+And of course, I have got stuck in traffic many a time due to the engine overheating.
+But I still love my Bullet and believe this is my bike for life.

 Here are my reasons:

-My love for the bike started at a very early age – around the age of 9, if my memory serves me right.
-There was this family friend of ours who used to visit us often – a very broad, heavy set professor who always dressed in whites – a white shirt and white dhoti.
+My love for the bike started at a very early age – around 9, if my memory serves me right.
+This family friend of ours used to visit us often – a very broad, heavyset professor who always dressed in whites – a white shirt and white dhoti.
 He used to ride a black, classic Bullet.
-It had a rear wheel mud-flap wide enough to be used as a road sweeper, and had stringy leather strips coming out of its handles.
+It had a rear-wheel mud-flap wide enough to be used as a road sweeper and had stringy leather strips coming out of its handles.
 The sight of this professor riding towards us – an over-proportioned man in whites riding an equally over-proportioned black beast – always mesmerized me.
 That was probably the beginning of my romance with a Bullet.

-Plus look at the contenders when I was growing up (in the 80’s in India): There was this rather pregnant looking Bajaj scooter and a lean but ordinary Lamby (Lambretta scooter).
-How could I not be drawn to a Bullet that stood headlamp, cylinders and mud-flap above the rest?
+Plus, look at the contenders when I was growing up (in the ’80s in India): There was this pregnant looking Bajaj scooter and a lean but ordinary Lamby (Lambretta scooter).
+So how could I not be drawn to a Bullet that stood headlamp, cylinders and mud-flap above the rest?

 2. My heroes always rode a Bullet:

 Another big reason for my emotional bond with the Bullet was probably the movies.
 The hero of our movies (Malayalam) always rode a bullet.
-The movies always had a gang of thugs creating ruckus, and a Bullet riding hero kicking their butts.
+The movies always had a gang of thugs creating a ruckus and a Bullet riding hero kicking their butts.
 The scenes used to go like this: